dungdo123/Code_Interview/Handwritten_Text_Recognition/Readme.md

 - The model is not trained enough.
 - etc.

-To solve about problems, some extra-technique can be applied:
+To enhance the performance, some extra-techniques can be applied:

 - Detect the text region before inference ( using tesseract).
 - Config some parameters of model.